 The cost range can vary depending on the size, brand and purchase quantity.
 It pays to shop around to find the best price for your preferred brand.
 You can often buy them on sale at a reasonable discount.
 For a quick reference on cost, below is a table comparing size 312 hearing aid batteries listed on Amazon.com.
 This chart also includes the average Amazon rating to enable you to see what other consumers think about each brand.
 Note the cost is noted as a reference only.
 This is because the prices listed on Amazon can change frequently.
 If you would like to see all of the current Amazon listings click here: Hearing Aid Batteries

 The table can be sorted by each column.
 Sort by clicking on the arrows at the top of each column.

 What are the best hearing aid batteries?
 As you can see, this is not a straightforward question to answer.
-To answer this we have looked to the satisfaction level of hearing impaired consumers just like you.
-In the comparison chart found here, we have provided a summary that includes the manufacturer, size, cost, and average cutomer rating based on Amazon.com ratings.
+To answer this we have looked at the satisfaction level of hearing impaired consumers just like you.
+In the comparison chart found here, we have provided a summary that includes the manufacturer, size, cost, and average customer rating based on Amazon ratings.
 Use this as a guide, but understand that ultimately the best option will be your decision.
 I hope this will be a helpful tool to guide you in your purchase.